 Dysbiosis & Gut Bacteria

-Various studies have shown that stress suppresses beneficial bacteria, and promotes colonisation of bad bacteria within the gut.
+Various studies have shown that stress suppresses beneficial bacteria, and promotes colonization of bad bacteria within the gut.
 In a study of student’s stools during exam week, it was found that the student’s stools contained fewer lactobacilli (a strain of 'good bacteria') than compared to any other normal day.
-In another study, characteristically timid mice were put into a cage with more aggressive mice: a "social disruption" stressor.
-The number of beneficial bacteria residing in the timid mice gut decreased, whilst promoting the overgrowth of harmful bacteria.
+In another study, characteristically timid mice have put into a cage with more aggressive mice: a "social disruption" stressor.
+The number of beneficial bacteria residing in the timid mice guts decreased, whilst promoting the overgrowth of harmful bacteria.

-Stress-induced changes to our gut microbiome may in turn affect the brain and behaviour.
+Stress-induced changes to our gut microbiome may, in turn, affect the brain and behavior.
 Let’s go back to the timid mice.
 Researchers found that altering their gut bacteria caused them to become bold and adventurous.
 When their gut bacteria returned to normal, the mice became timid again.
-In a follow up study, mice characteristically courageous and exploratory were colonised with bacteria from characteristically timid mice, and vice versa.
+In a follow-up study, mice characteristically courageous and exploratory were colonized with bacteria from characteristically timid mice and vice versa.
 The typically courageous mice grew hesitant and shy, whilst the shy mice became courageous.